Robert Coote

-Robert Coote (4 February 1909 – 26 November 1982) was an English actor.
-He played aristocrats or British military types in many films, and created the role of Colonel Hugh Pickering in the long-running original Broadway production of My Fair Lady.
+Robert Coote (4 February 1909 – 26 November 1982) was an English screen and stage actor.
+He played aristocrats or British military types in many Hollywood films, and originated the role of Colonel Pickering in the long-running original Broadway production of My Fair Lady, earning a Tony Award nomination for Best Featured Actor in a Musical.

-Biography
+Early life

-Coote was born in London and educated at Hurstpierpoint College in Sussex.
-He began his stage career at the age of 16, performing in Britain, South Africa, and Australia before arriving in Hollywood in the late 1930s.
+Coote was born in London, the son of vaudevillian and playwright Bert Coote.
+He was educated at Hurstpierpoint College in Sussex, but left at age 16 to join a touring repertory company, performing performing in Britain, South Africa, and Australia.
+He made his West End debut in 1931.

+Career

+Coote worked on the London stage and appeared in minor roles in British films, appearing in the 1936 Australian film Rangle River.
+He arrived in Hollywood in the late 1930s, beginning with 1937's The Thirteenth Chair.
 He played a succession of pompous British types in supporting roles, including a brief but memorable turn as Sgt.
 Bertie Higginbotham in Gunga Din (1939).

 His acting career was interrupted by his service as a squadron leader in the Royal Canadian Air Force during World War II.
+During his service, he organized entertainment shows at CFB Rockcliffe.
 He played Bob Trubshawe in Powell and Pressburger's A Matter of Life and Death (1946), chosen for the first-ever Royal Film Performance on 1 November 1946, before he returned to Hollywood, where his films included The Ghost and Mrs. Muir (1947), Forever Amber (1947), The Three Musketeers (1948), and Orson Welles' Othello (1951).

 In 1956, Coote created the role of Colonel Pickering in the original Broadway production of My Fair Lady (1956–62), which he reprised in the musical's 1976–77 Broadway revival.
+He was nominated for a Tony Award for Best Featured Actor in a Musical in 1957 for his performance.
 He also originated the role of King Pellinore in the Broadway production of Camelot (1960–63).

 He was nominated for an Emmy Award for his performance as Timmy St. Clair in the NBC TV series The Rogues (1964–65).
 In 1966, Coote appeared with Jackie Gleason and Art Carney in an episode of The Honeymooners entitled "The Honeymooners in England", broadcast on CBS-TV from Miami.

-In his last feature film performance, Coote portrayed one of the critics dispatched by Vincent Price in Theatre of Blood (1973).
+In 1973, in his last feature film performance, Coote portrayed one of the critics dispatched by Vincent Price in Theatre of Blood.

 Coote guest-starred in an episode of the 1979 NBC television anthology series $weepstake$.
 His final role was on television, playing orchid nurse Theodore Horstmann in the 1981 NBC-TV series Nero Wolfe, starring William Conrad in the title role.
 In most film and TV adaptations of Nero Wolfe mysteries, before and since, Horstmann has been a very minor character, but Coote's Horstmann got considerable screen time in the series.

-The veteran British character actor died in his sleep at the New York Athletic Club in November 1982, at the age of 73.